 6. Eat Me Up Shelf in your Fridge

-A food waste management tip from the team at Zero Waste Week is to have a shelf in your fridge dedicated to food that needs to be used up.
-I have a shelf labeled 'Use it Up' in my fridge so my kids know what food they can eat up at any time of the day or night!
+A simple food waste management tip is to have a shelf in your fridge dedicated to food that needs to be used up.
+I have a shelf labelled 'Use it Up' in my fridge so my kids know what food they can eat up at any time of the day or night!
 It helps to have everything that needs to be used up in one place so you are less likely to forget about it.
-StopWaste, a public agency in Alameda County, California has designed signage, such as this ‘Eat This First’ sign, you can place in your fridge.
+Download this FREE Eat It Up sign for your refridgerator.

 7. Recipes for your most often Wasted Food